elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 The arity of a function is the number of arguments it takes.
 In our examples above, the `add` function takes two arguments, so it would be referred to as `add/2`.
 The `is_number` function only takes a single argument, so we would refer to it as `is_number/1`.

 For the rest of the book, we'll try to be consistent about referring to functions with their arity included, because the arity is of particular importance in the Elixir language.
+In fact, we can define multiple functions that share the same name, but behave differently depending on the number of arguments we pass to them.
+This can be a tricky concept at first, but we'll see some examples soon that should help to clarify.

 ## Shorthand Function Syntax